0tieno/100DaysOfCloud/README.md

 **Main target:** ***I will practice for at least one hour every day for the next 30 days.***

+This is sprint 1 for the next 30 days of my 100-day challenge  of learning and practicing cloud by AWS in preparation for becoming a cloud engineer.
 This challenge is to equip me with skills to  become a Cloud Engineer after I complete the AWS Cloud Practioner Training I'm undertaking for 3 months.